 - In small bowl whisk together beef broth and 1/4 cup flour.
 Whisk flour mixture into skillet with beef broth mixture.
 Cook until slightly thickened; approximately 2 minutes.
 Add mushroom mixture and beef back to pan; simmer for 5-10 minutes.
 Salt & pepper to taste.
 Serve over egg noodles, rice or mashed potatoes.

-Keywords: beef tips and gravy, beef tips, beef tenderloin tips, tenderloin tips
+Keywords: easy beef tips and gravy, how to make beef tips and gravy, quick beef tips and gravy